- HPV is the most common sexually transmitted infection in the United States.

-Over 150 different types of HPV exist.
-Most types don’t cause any problems.
-About 40 virus strains can infect the genital tract and may cause genital warts and cancer of the:
+About 40 HPV strains can infect the genital tract.
+This may cause genital warts and cancer of these areas of the body:

-HPV usually doesn’t cause problems during pregnancy.
+HPV usually doesn’t cause any issues in pregnancy.
 However, you should know about a few rare complications if you’re pregnant and have HPV.

 The type of HPV you have will determine where on your body the warts grow:

-- Genital warts grow on the vagina, vulva, cervix, or anus in women, and on the penis, scrotum, or anus in men.
+- Genital warts grow on the vagina, vulva, cervix, or anus in females, and on the penis, scrotum, or anus in males.

 - Common warts form on the hands or elbows.